Eghamarian/sociotherapy/_short/20_delusions.md

 Or sleep in a corner if you find one,<br>
 Look around, you will see things,<br>
 Don’t rob your eyes, <br>
-Or rub them if you disbelieve your eyes,<br>
+Or rub them if you disbelieve them,<br>
 Hazy? <br>
 It’s natural.
 Take this pill and you will dream of daisies. <br><br>